Cash balance plans and defined benefit pension plans can be complex. In fact, they can be so complex that overfunding issues occur.

 Businesses can use overfunding to buy life insurance.
 There are certain limitations and specific rules when using life insurance in a plan.
 The first step is to amend the plan document to allow for the change.

-When plans get substantially overfunded, fixing the overfunding can be more challenging.
+Substantially overfunded plans can be challenging to fix.
 One option can be to sell the company to another company that has an underfunded plan.
-After the purchase, the plans could be merged and the overfunding in one plan can offset the the underfunding in another.
+After the purchase, the purchaser merges the overfunding plan with the underfunded plan.

 In some situations, companies that been near bankruptcy with overfunded pension plans have used this strategy with great success.
 The sale may allow them to get more money for the company.
 But this is more challenging for small family owned companies.

 Some IRS rulings have supported these business acquisitions.
 The goal of course is that the merger of the plans should not trigger current federal or state income tax and also avoid excise tax.
 Profits are subject to capital gains tax, which is still less than the excise tax.